 2. Ancillary Revenues

-What do you buy when purchase a flight ticket?
-A near-guarantee that you won’t be thrown out of your seat and be able to fly to somewhere.
+What do you buy when purchasing a flight ticket?
+A near-guarantee that you won’t be thrown out of your seat and be able to fly somewhere.
 That’s basically all you get these days, especially if you’re flying with budget carriers.
 For everything else, you have to pay extra.

 1. Avoiding paying compensation